Ombi-app/Ombi.Docs/docs/guides/updating.md

 __*Do not use unless you know what you are doing*__.

 You can download the script from [here.](../assets/scripts/Get-OmbiUpdate.ps1)
-If you would prefer a pre-compiled executable file that can be scheduled in task scheduler, you can download that [here.](../assets/scripts/Get-OmbiUpdate.exe)

 ### Installation and Use